RichardCoffee/custom-post-type/README.md

 `$this->tax_keep['taxonomy-slug'] = array('term-slug')`<br>
 or<br>
 `$this->tax_keep['taxonomy-slug'] = array(__('Term Name One','text-domain'))`<br>
 The array must be consistent, either all slugs, or all names.
+I need to fix that.

-#### Text domain
+#### Text Domain
 All the strings the class uses are defined in the method translated_text().
 Redefine the method in the child class to change the text-domain and/or wording of the strings, but be sure to duplicate the array structure __exactly__.
 Alternately, you could change the custom-post.php text to the needed domain.
 If you are comfortable with the linux command line you could use this command:  `sed -i 's/tcc-custom-post/your-domain-name-here/' path-to/custom-post.php`.
 Or you could just do a search and replace in your favorite text editor.

 #### Text strings